Junwen Hu

 Third, I explore how social support is provided within the structure of voluntary relationships.

-My research was funded by the Strosacker Research Grant.
+My research was frequently funded, for example, by the Strosacker Research Grant.
 I was also funded by the University of Michigan to Participate in the Summer Training Session of the Inter-university Consortium for Political and Social Research (ICPSR)

 A longitudinal analysis of how romantic and friendship involvement are associated with depressive symptoms